EyadGH1/pricely-dashboard/README.md

-a clean dashboard with an integrated chatbot
+a clean raect dashboard with an integrated chatbot